Commissariat Store, Brisbane

-Commissariat Store is a heritage-listed storehouse at 115-127 William Street, Brisbane City, City of Brisbane, Queensland, Australia.
+The Commissariat Store is a heritage-listed storehouse at 115–127 William Street, Brisbane City, City of Brisbane, Queensland, Australia.
 It is bordered by William Street, Queen's Wharf Road and the Brisbane River, and is the birthplace of Queensland.
-It was designed by William John Dumaresq and built from 1828 to 1913 by convict labour under the direction of Captain Logan as a permanent Commissariat Store for the Moreton Bay penal settlement.
+It was designed by William John Dumaresq and built from 1828 to 1829 by convict labour under the direction of Captain Logan as a permanent Commissariat Store for the Moreton Bay penal settlement.
 It is also known as Government Stores, State Stores Building, and Colonial Store.
 It was added to the Queensland Heritage Register on 21 October 1992.

 The building is one of only two surviving buildings from the convict period in Queensland, and is one of only four surviving commissariat buildings in Australia.
 It is the second oldest building in Queensland, dated to 1829, the oldest building being the Windmill at Wickham Park, dated to 1828.
 However, the Commissariat Store is the oldest currently occupied building in Queensland, as it is currently occupied by the RHSQ, housing a museum, the Welsby Library, and function spaces.

 History

-The Commissariat Store was constructed of local brick in 1828-9 by Moreton Bay penal settlement convicts as a two-storey provisions store near the Brisbane River and what was to become Queen's Wharf.
+The Commissariat Store was constructed of local stone in 1828–1829 by Moreton Bay penal settlement convicts as a two-storey provisions store near the Brisbane River and what was to become Queen's Wharf.
 A third storey of rendered brick was added in 1913 to accommodate its continuing use as a government store and providing an address to William Street.